LuanEdCosta/react-memory-game/README.md

 I want to learn TypeScript to understand more about the types used in public libraries and frameworks such as React, React Native and Axios.
 I also want to create my own libraries to contribute with the awesome JavaScript community.

-A lot of companies are using TypeScript to build large and scalable projects.
-This is because it improves the intellisense, the documentation and prevent errors in when the customers are using the software.
+A lot of companies are using TypeScript to build large and scalable projects, because it improves the intellisense, the documentation and prevent errors when the customers are using the software.

-Thus I think that TypeScipt is something that I need to learn in order to became a better software developer.
+I strongly believe that TypeScipt is something that I need to learn in order to became a better software developer.

 ## :bulb: TODO